DavidSantacruzR/Randforest/README.md

 ## RandForest
 ### Statistical classifier using techniques based on random forests and decision trees
 ***
-The **RandForest** library is a personal project aimed to provide a framework classify data between two or more classes based on decision trees and different kernel algorithms.
+The **RandForest** library is a personal project aimed to provide a framework to classify data between two or more classes based on decision trees and different kernel algorithms.

 ### Usage: